guidefari/here_hugo/apps/v2/src/content/note/effect-scoped-transactions.md

 const result = sql.withTransaction(effect)
 ```

 There is no public `transactionScoped` or `withTransactionScoped` function.
-"Scoped transaction" describes how `withTransaction` manages the transaction and its connection.
+"Scoped transaction" describes how `withTransaction` manages the transaction and connection.

 ## The problem with a manual transaction